Lukasdias/love2d/README.md

 # Love2d playground

 This is a simple project to test the Love2d framework.

+## Features

+- Random
-The project is a ball that follows the mouse cursor.
+  - Ball that follows the mouse

 ## How to run